GDSC-PolSl/.github/profile/README.md

-# Google Developers Student Clubs - Our University Chapter
+# Google Developers Student Clubs - Silesian University of Technology
 We are a student organization part of a global initiative by Google called Google Developers Student Clubs (GDSC).
 Our GDSC is a university-based community group for students interested in Google developer technologies.
 We welcome students from all undergraduate or graduate programs who have an interest in growing as a developer.

 ## What We Do